csalvaggio/make_contact_sheet/README.md

 # Make Contact Sheet

-A Python script to create a rendering of a traditional film contact sheet from a folder of images.
+A Python script to create an authentic rendering of a traditional film/negative contact sheet from a folder of images.

 The following standard image and camera RAW formats are currently supported: